A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Baths of Caracalla

-Therm decorations, their use
+Thermal decorations, their use

 Forum

-Reconstruction of the Forum by Augustus
+Reconstruction of the forum by Augustus

 Vestals